-- a.
+- c.
 The 20 percent minimum open space standard applicable in the Core, Corridor and Industrial subdistricts is the same standard applicable to a mixed-use project in the Mixed-Use Future Land Use Overlay or conventional development on land with the General Commercial or Industrial future land use designation.
-A minimum of 30% open space is required in the Multifamily and Detached zoning subdistricts, consistent with the R-2B and R-1A zoning districts. - b.
+A minimum of 30% open space is required in the Multifamily and Detached zoning subdistricts, consistent with the R-2B and R-1A zoning districts. - d.
 Residential Density and Minimum Lot Area. - (1) The maximum residential density in the Core and Corridor subdistricts is 15 dwelling units per acre, the same maximum density as currently applicable to mixed-use projects in the Mixed-Use Overlay. - (2) The maximum residential density in the Multifamily zoning subdistrict is 10 dwelling units per acre.
-The Multifamily subdistrict is designated to two small segments of SW 27th Street, to an area where there is currently substantial multifamily development, and to the area that now has the Medium Density future land use designation. - (3) The current code requires a minimum lot width of 50 feet for detached single-family residential dwellings and a minimum lot width of 16 feet for a townhouse.
+The Multifamily subdistrict is designated to two small segments of SW 27th Street and to two areas where currently substantial multifamily development exists--between SW 34th Street and SW 35th Street, west of SW Cornell, and south of Martin Highway and west of Cornell. - (3) The current code requires a minimum lot width of 50 feet for detached single-family residential dwellings and a minimum lot width of 16 feet for a townhouse.
 There is no minimum lot area.
-The typical existing residential lot in the Old Palm City CRA measures 50 ft. by 150 ft. or 7,500 sq. ft. - (4) In the Detached zoning subdistrict, the proposed density is one dwelling unit per lot.
+The typical existing residential lot in the Old Palm City CRA measures 50 ft. by 150 ft. or 7,500 sq. ft.
+In the proposed Detached zoning subdistrict, the density is one dwelling unit per lot.
 Minimum lot width is 50 feet.
 In the Multifamily subdistrict, the proposed minimum lot width is 25-feet.
 In order to accommodate the varied depths of the platted lots of record, no minimum lot area is established.